Link to RSVP to attend the memorial service September 19, either in person or on Zoom:

 She had been receiving paliative care at Fisher House Hospice in Amherst MA and recieved company from many of her friends who were able to travel there.
-Her sister, Karen Dahl, will be planning a memorial service for Jacqueline sometime in the near future.
-I will post information about the memorial service.
+Her sister, Karen Dahl, is planning a memorial service for Jacqueline Sept 19, 2-4 pm.
+See above information.

-I extend a huge expression of thanks to very many people who have contributed to the Go Fund Me fundraising campaign to support Jacqueline and her family in handling her various end of life expenses.
-If you still wish to contribute, I will leave the campaign open for a while especially to accomodate those who may not have heard about the situation until more recently.
 Many many thanks from me personally and from her family.
+We exceeded our initial goal of $20,000 and raised $22,000 for her end of life expenses.
 Jacqueline was stunned to see how many people expressed their love and caring through their donations and heartfelt notes.
-It was great to see her know that while she was still here.
+It was great to see her get to know that while she was still here.

 Judy Phelps and Friends of Jacqueline

 ***Funds will be withdrawn by Judy Phelps, retired teacher and adjunct professor, and a cofounder of CATS (Connecticut Argentine Tango Society), sister tango community to Valley Tango.
 All funds will be disbursed to Jacqueline’s family to pay her outstanding medical and final expenses.***

 Jacqueline Maidana is a Boston-born Red Sox fan who relocated to Northampton in the 1970s as a single mom.
 She lived near the Lilly Library in Florence for years, where many recognized her as the one with the great hats and gardens, even if they did not know her name.
 There she also had artist studio space, where she began a postage-stamp milonga, a party for people to dance Argentine tango, at the moment when Americans began to rediscover the dance of the country where her father had grown up.